mbwong/mbwong.github.io/content/sections/aboutme.md

 I am an economist interested in labor, housing, and monetary economics.
-My work focuses on understanding the microstructure of markets.
 Topics I study include domestic outsourcing, managerial coordination, redeemable money, and public housing policy.

 I am an assistant professor in management and strategy with a joint appointment in economics at [HKU Business School](https://www.hkubs.hku.hk/).
 I received my PhD from MIT in 2022 and my BA from Harvard in 2012.